-(For information: This document is not part of any agreement of service.)

-Promotion rank for Senior Graduate Masters/Mistresses.

-Candidates should have fulfilled all requirements for normal promotion to this rank.
+Appointment Requirements : (a) Promotion Promotion rank for Senior Graduate Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.

-- (a) Principal of a secondary school with 14 or fewer classes; or - (b) Deputy head of a secondary school with 15 or more classes in addition to class teaching up to Secondary 7.

-- (a) Principal of a special school operating secondary classes and with 14 or fewer equivalent full-streamed ordinary secondary classes; or - (b) Deputy head of a special school operating secondary classes and with 15 or more equivalent full-streamed ordinary secondary classes.

-Principal I/II

-With effect from the 2004/05 school year, aspiring principals are required to attain the Certification for Principalship, in addition to complying with the appointment conditions in force at the time, before they could be considered for appointment to principalship. (updated on 1 September 2005)

-In the case of promotion to Principal II, as the salary scale of a Principal Graduate Master/Mistress overlaps that of a Principal II (MPS Point 40 - 44), the promotees' salary scale and incremental date will be determined as follows:

-(a) If their pay before promotion is less than the minimum of the pay scale of the new higher office by more than one point, they will enter at the minimum and their new incremental date will be determined by the date of their promotion;
+Type of Work : ndary Schools Principal of a secondary school with 14 or fewer classes; or Deputy head of a secondary school with 15 or more classes in addition to class teaching up to Secondary 7.
+Spec (a) (b) ial Schools Principal of a special school operating secondary classes and with 14 or fewer equivalent full-streamed ordinary secondary classes; or Deputy head of a special school operating secondary classes and with 15 or more equivalent full-streamed ordinary secondary classes.
+Promotion Prospects: Princ cipal I/II prino Prino appo coulo effect from the 2004/05 school year, aspiring cipals are required to attain the Certification for cipalship, in addition to complying with the intment conditions in force at the time, before they d be considered for appointment to principalship. ated on 1 September 2005) Any Other Remarks: of a Princ e case of promotion to Principal II, as the salary scale Principal Graduate Master/Mistress overlaps that of a cipal II (MPS Point $40 - 44$), the promotees' salary e and incremental date will be determined as follows: (a) If their pay before promotion is less than the minimum of the pay scale of the new higher office by more than one point, they will enter at the minimum and their new incremental date will be determined by the date of their promotion;